Intensive Treatment Therapy and Post Treatment Rehabilitation

 Post Treatment Rehabilitation

-The rehabilitation therapies are conducted in a very measured, incremental fashion to be able to accurately assess progress and insure purposeful, steady rehabilitation/improvement.
+The rehabilitation therapies are conducted in a very measured, incremental fashion to be able to accurately assess progress and ensure purposeful, steady rehabilitation/improvement.